expo/expo/docs/pages/eas/metadata/config.md

 ## Dynamic store config

-Metadata like the **copyright notice** should contain the current year, with EAS Metadata this can be automated.
+At times, Metadata properties can benefit from dynamic values.
+For example, the Metadata **copyright notice** should contain the current year.
+This can be automated with EAS Metadata.

-Generate content dynamically by creating a JavaScript config file **store.config.js**.
-Use the [`metadataPath`](../../submit/eas-json.md#metadatapath) property in the **eas.json** file to pick the JS config file.
+To generate content dynamically, start by creating a JavaScript config file **store.config.js**.
+Then, use the [`metadataPath`](../../submit/eas-json.md#metadatapath) property in the **eas.json** file to pick the JS config file.

 > `eas metadata:pull` can't update dynamic store config files.
 Instead, it creates a JSON file with the same name as the configured file.
 You can import the JSON file to reuse the data from `eas metadata:pull`.